bennyd87708/TTTVR/README.md

 - Indicator for player's role at the start of the round
 - Gun muzzle position and melee weapon fixes
 - In-world Radar HUD with proper depth perception
-- Ability to suicide via headshot like in Pavlov VR
+- Can suicide via headshot like in Pavlov VR
+- Can pickup weapons with hands while holstered
 - Triggerable traitor traps

 ## To-Do ##